please note this call is now closed

 - Nominations must be for a specific work/project/idea, rather than for an individual person.

-- On receipt of nominations, all nominations will be reviewed by a short-listing committee, and a short-list of candidates will be selected to be advanced to the final judging panel.
+- On receipt of nominations, all nominations will be reviewed by a short-listing committee, and a short-list of candidates will be selected to present their idea as part of an Award session at the EdTech 2013 Conference in UCC on 30 May.

 - Based on their review of the submission, members of the short-listing committee will each award marks under the following headings for submissions: